tom-s/speak-tts/README.md

 - rate
 - pitch
 - lang : if you don't pass a language, the language of the given text will be automatically detected thanks to franc (https://github.com/wooorm/franc).
 If you pass a language, this will be used for all audio outputs (nevertheless the language of the selected text)
+- voice : the voice to use.
+If you do not pass a voice, the first one available for `lang` will be used

 ```bash
 // Example with full conf